Alignak-monitoring-contrib/alignak-backend/docs/tools.rst

 --------------

- `cfg_to_backend` is an utility tool that can import a monitoring configuration stored in flat files to send this configuration to Alignak backend.
+ `cfg_to_backend` is an utility tool that can import a monitoring configuration stored in flat files and send this configuration to Alignak backend.
 It allows importing an existing configuration from Nagios or Shinken.

  Command line interface::